 Incident meters meter the light directed onto the subject.
 Reflected meters meter the light reflected from the subjects color, which reading varies with color.

 Purpose below is to show the difference in how reflectance of scene colors affect reflected light meters, but the subject colors do not affect incident meters.

 Four sheets of craft paper (red, white, black, and gray), roughly 20x25 inches, is normal stuff from the craft store.
 One smaller 8x10 inch 18% gray card is added (no good reason).
 The paper is standing up against a very black velvet background (seen at the top).

 Using a Nikon D300 and one SB-800 flash in a regular white reflected umbrella, to show the difference between incident manual hand metering, and reflective TTL flash metering (i.e., how light meters work).

-First picture used Manual flash power which was metered with a Sekonic L-308S incident hand-held light meter.
+First picture used Manual flash power which was metered with a Sekonic L-308S incident handheld light meter.
 1/4 flash power level reads f/7, ISO 200, in this umbrella at this distance.
 The incident meter is held very near the subject paper, aimed at the camera, reading the incident light directly instead of reading the reflection from the subject.

 NOTE: There are two very different types of histogram displays, RGB and Luminance.
 See samples here.
 This is RGB type.